 e.
 GCE or GCSE English Grade ‘C’ or equivalent high school qualification.

 f.
-CEFR B1+ (high level B1) (internationally recognised and verifiable certificates only, achieved no more than 2 years before the date of application.)
+CEFR B1+ (high level B1) (internationally recognised and verifiable certificates only, obtained no more than 2 years before the date of application.)

 g.
 Transfer students from English medium Universities who have successfully completed at least one semester of full-time study in their chosen program.